-4. Who can make a complaint?
+5. Who can make a complaint?

-- 4.1 Complaints about our services may come from any source including: current and former residents; family members of residents; friends, neighbours, or advocates of residents; service users; service providers; or professionals where the issue has occurred within the last 12 months and affects an individual resident or group of residents. - 4.2 A complaint that is submitted via a third party or representative must have the resident's consent or be via a legal power of attorney and will be handled in line with the complaints policy.
-As such is also included in the term 'complainant' as applied through this policy.
+- 5.1 Complaints about our services may come from any source including: current and former residents; family members of residents; friends, neighbours, or advocates of residents; service users; service providers; or professionals where the issue has occurred within the last 12 months and affects an individual resident or group of residents. - 5.2 A complaint that is submitted via a third party or representative must have the resident's consent or be via a legal power of attorney and will be handled in line with the complaints policy.
+As such is also included in the term 'complainant' as applied through this policy. - 5.3 Any complainant has the right to be represented or accompanied at any meeting with Housing 21 - 5.4 Residents who make a complaint must not be treated any differently compared to those who haven't and must receive the same respect and level of service as every other resident.

-5. How will complaints be received?
+6. How will complaints be received?

-- 5.1 Most complaints will be received locally by a scheme manager at the relevant court or scheme and escalated to their line manager. - 5.2 It is also possible that enquiries compliments, service requests and complaints are received by other employees whether by phone, letter, via social media, or by email, or directly to the dedicated complaints and feedback email address or phone line.
+- 6.1 Most complaints will be received locally by a scheme manager at the relevant court or scheme and escalated to their line manager. - 6.2 It is also possible that enquiries compliments, service requests and complaints are received by other employees whether by phone, letter, via social media, or by email, or directly to the dedicated complaints and feedback email address or phone line.
 These contacts will be acknowledged and forwarded to the most relevant employee for response.
 Our process for allocation of any such contacts will follow the appropriate line management structure according to the type and nature of the communication received.
 For example, direct to the Scheme Manager, their line manager or if an enquiry about an employee within Finance, it may have been direct to Finance.